nextcloud/mail/README.md

 ## Developer setup info

-Just clone this repo into your apps directory ([ownCloud core installation needed](https://doc.owncloud.org/server/8.2/developer_manual/general/devenv.html)).
+Just clone this repo into your apps directory (Nextcloud server installation needed).
 Additionally,  [npm](https://docs.npmjs.com/getting-started/installing-node) is needed for installing JavaScript dependencies.
 On Debian and Ubuntu Systems it can be installed with the following command:
 ```bash
 sudo apt-get install nodejs-legacy npm
 ```